supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk sub_taxa -o MRP_Outgroup Anomura_poly.phyml Anomura_no_higher1.phyml`

 which will delete the taxon.
-Then do:
+Then do (on a single line):

-:command:`stk sub_taxa -o Albuneidae -n "Albunea,Austrolepidopa,Harryhausenia" Anomura_no_higher1.phyml Anomura_no_higher.phyml`
+:command:`stk sub_taxa -o Albuneidae -n "Albunea, Austrolepidopa, Harryhausenia" Anomura_no_higher1.phyml Anomura_no_higher.phyml`

 To do the replacement of *Albuneidae*.
 Note that we have not needed a subs file when using the CLI for this trivial substitution.